 A super-fast, wind proof stove that’s really well designed, save for a few rough bits around the edge.
-MSR WindBurner review will be online in October.
+Read the full MSR WindBurner review here.

 AlpKit BruKit Review (discontinued)

 For £35 you get a full stove set up that does the job at under half the price of the competition.
 However, it’s very cheaply made with a few elements of poor design.

 The piezo lighter on mine had already fallen off when it arrived (and it’s design leaves that to easily happen), the stove unit is quite fiddly to get in and out of the pot, the attachment of the pot to the stove is quite sticky/stiff which makes it awkward to detach when full of boiling water, my neoprene cover started to burn and melt from the heat of the stove, and lots of 230g canisters won’t fit inside the pot at the same time as the stove unit.
 It’s more efficient than a regular stove/pot combination but much slower than JetBoil or MSR stoves.

 Overall, the AlpKit BruKit is not in the same league as the MSR, Jetboil or Primus stoves.
 But then it’s not in the same price category either.
 It is a perfectly acceptable stove at a bargain price.

 Discontinued September 2016.
-BruKit Jackal review and BruKit Wolf reviews coming soon, I hope.
+BruKit Jackal review and BruKit Wolf reviews coming soon.

 4. PIERCEABLE CANISTER STOVES